Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Architecture details

-We provide illustrations of our inference pipeline in \Cref{fig:zebra_inference_pipeline_from_example} and in \Cref{fig:zebra_inference_pipeline_from_ci} both in the case of adaptive conditioning and temporal conditioning.
-We also include a schematic view of the different generation possibilities with \texttt{Zebra} in \Cref{fig:zebra_gen}, using the sequence design adopted during pretraining
+We also provide illustrations of our inference pipeline in \Cref{fig:zebra_inference_pipeline_from_example}.
+We finally include a schematic view of the different generation possibilities with \texttt{Zebra} in \Cref{fig:zebra_gen}, using the sequence design adopted during pretraining.

+\paragraph{Zebra + UNet} \texttt{Zebra} is competitive both in-distribution and out-of-distribution, while also enabling uncertainty quantification due to its generative nature.
+Additionally, \texttt{Zebra} can generate novel trajectories and initial conditions, providing a way to sample complex initial states.
+As such Zebra is already faster than gradient-based adaptation methods, but since the model generates trajectory solutions token by token, the number of calls to the transformer increases by one or two orders of magnitude compared to direct surrogate modeling, making the process costly.

+In this section, we propose a hybrid approach that leverages \texttt{Zebra}'s pretrained knowledge in combination with a conventional neural surrogate model.
+The objective is to develop a framework that encodes context trajectories into an embedding vector, which then conditions a neural surrogate, similar to classical adaptation methods such as CODA and CAPE.

+To achieve this, we finetune \texttt{Zebra} as an encoder to adapt a conditional surrogate model, such as a UNet \citep{Ronneberger2015}.
+We introduce a \texttt{[DYN]} token (short for dynamics), which is appended to the right of the context sequence during both training and inference.
+This allows \texttt{Zebra} to extract a dynamics embedding from the transformer's output, defined as:

+where $S$ represents a sequence of tokens encoding the context trajectories.
+The embedding $\xi_S$ captures key properties of the dynamics and is mapped to the conditioning space of a UNet, which adapts the model to each specific dynamics.
+Following \citet{gupta2022towards}, the UNet conditioning modifies the network’s biases.
+Once the dynamics embedding is extracted, the UNet can directly predict the next state from the current state :

+With this architecture, we effectively extract the key dynamics from example trajectories and use this information to adapt a neural surrogate, significantly accelerating inference.
+The complete pipeline at inference is illustrated in \Cref{fig:zebra_unet}.

+To efficiently finetune \texttt{Zebra}, we apply LoRA \citep{hu2021lora}, keeping the transformer's weights frozen while learning low-rank updates.
+This setup enables the UNet to leverage \texttt{Zebra}'s pre-learned representations while achieving a substantial speedup.
+Compared to standalone \texttt{Zebra}, integrating a UNet improves inference speed by a factor of \( \times 30 \) in 1D and \( \times 150 \) in 2D.
+The method is also considerably faster than CODA and CAPE while maintaining competitive performance across tasks.
+The inference times are summarized in \Cref{tab:inference-times}.

+Finally we illustrate the inference pipeline for accelerating the inference of \texttt{Zebra} with the UNet in \Cref{fig:zebra_unet}.